VeaLi/MLT-LE/README.md

 MLT-LE is a method for estimating binding strength for drug-target pair, which allows dealing with noise in raw data.
 It uses the paradigm of multi-task learning.

+Drug discovery involves assessing the binding strength between drugs and targets.
+Obtaining these data experimentally is time-consuming and expensive.
+Therefore, computational virtual screening methods for predicting binding strength are being widely developed.
+However, the experimental data used to train these prediction models are very inconsistent and unevenly represented for different drug-target pairs.
+This leads to biased algorithms that do not generalize well to new data.
+Therefore, approaches have begun to be developed to address this problem.
+One of them is the use of multitask learning.
+However, the extent of the application of this technique in this field is currently heavily undeveloped.
+The approach proposed in present work hopes to fill this gap.
+The work explores new possibilities that have not been considered before: using all available data from a single heterogeneous source (as opposed to several homogeneous ones), dealing with missing data, and adding auxiliary tasks to boost performance.
+In addition, this work suggests different type of data preparation as well as loss function adjustments and a comparison of different architectures for this task.

 ## Main requirements

 - For *basic* models - TensorFlow only.